 The Hill Country of Sri Lanka offers you a scenic experience that can only be summed up in one word – magic.
 Home to striking colourful scenery, cascading waterfalls, rolling hills, breathtaking mountains, tea plantations and so much more – the Hill Country is a world away from the hot and humid coastal lowlands.

 As a group, we’ll explore this incredible region, trekking up to some amazing views and witnessing some mesmerising waterfalls.

 You’ll also have the chance to visit one of Sri Lanka’s top wildlife attractions – Yala National Park.
 Famously known for the highest concentration of Leopards in the world, Yala National Park boasts an array of fantastic wildlife such as Elephants and Sloth Bears.

 DAY ONE - GALLE FORT, MIRISSA & THISSA

 After Galle, it’s onto Mirissa.
 Situated on the south coast, Mirissa is a beautiful little fishing village with a picture-postcard beach setting.
 We’ll stop here for lunch and take in the views after a long morning of driving.
-In the afternoon we will make the final leg of the journey to Thissa and check-in to the hotel for the evening.
-After dinner, the group will head out to visit a local Hindu temple in the village.
+In the afternoon we will make the journey to Thissa and head out to visit a local Hindu temple in the village.